port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/dora-metrics.md

         with:
           python-version: '3.x'

-      - name: Report Failure In Settting Up Dependencies
+      - name: Notify intent to install dependencies
         if: failure()
         uses: port-labs/port-github-action@v1
         with: